Diagnosising Congenital Hypothyroidism

-At Hassenfeld Children’s Hospital of New York at NYU Langone, endocrinologists—specialists in treating conditions involving the endocrine glands and hormones—are experienced in diagnosing congenital hypothyroidism, a condition in which a child is born with a severe deficiency or complete absence of thyroid function.
+At Hassenfeld Children’s Hospital at NYU Langone, endocrinologists—specialists in treating conditions involving the endocrine glands and hormones—are experienced in diagnosing congenital hypothyroidism, a condition in which a child is born with a severe deficiency or complete absence of thyroid function.

 The thyroid is a small, butterfly-shaped gland located in the front of the neck.
 It makes two hormones—thyroxine (T4) and triiodothyronine (T3).
 These hormones help the body transform food into energy, a process called metabolism.
 Thyroid hormones play an important role in a baby’s brain development and growth.

 In most babies with congenital hypothyroidism, the thyroid gland did not form completely during development in the womb.
 As a result, the gland cannot produce enough thyroid hormone.
 Other children with this condition are born with a normal-size thyroid that cannot make enough thyroid hormone.

 Usually, congenital hypothyroidism is not caused by an inherited condition, and doctors are not sure why it occurs.
 A newborn may have a temporary interruption in thyroid function if he or she was exposed to antibodies that attack the thyroid in the womb, which can happen when an expectant mother has an autoimmune thyroid disorder.
 However, this interruption, does not affect thyroid formation or function later on.

 Newborns with the condition rarely have symptoms.
 An older baby who has a severe reduction in thyroid hormones may be less active and have delayed reflexes, poor muscle tone, an enlarged tongue, and a larger-than-normal soft spot, called a fontanel, on the top of the head.

 If you’re told that your baby’s screening test result is abnormal, our doctors swiftly examine your child to make an accurate diagnosis.